-Most often, suit used for business are solid and mainly dark colored, with the occasional pinstripe for a more daring look.
+Most often, suit used for business is solid and mainly dark coloured, with the occasional pinstripe for a more daring look.
 In a less formal office, but one where it is common to see a suit, one could get away with a glen check or a suit boasting a thicker stripe.
 These two are good options for a third or fourth suit option, something interesting that veers from the traditional solid charcoal or navy.

-Don’t be afraid to have a more interesting suit choice on hand for social events, like a light colored seersucker for a summer wedding or outdoor cocktail party.
+Don’t be afraid to have a more interesting suit choice on hand for social events, like a light coloured seersucker for a summer wedding or outdoor cocktail party.
 Showing up in a suit like this will get you the right kind of attention and says that you are stylish and make daring choices.

 What will you pair the suit with?

 Think about your shirt selection.
 Each type of pattern will pair well with particular shirt patterns and tie choices.
 In general, you should never pair a patterned suit with the same patterned shirt or tie.
 So if your wardrobe is heavy on grid patterns, a pinstripe will work out fine as a choice, and vice versa.
-For a solid suit, you can go pretty much any direction as far as shirt patterns are concerned, but stick to the same principle with colors as you do patterns – stay away from matching colors.
+For a solid suit, you can go pretty much any direction as far as shirt patterns are concerned, but stick to the same principle with colours as you do patterns – stay away from matching colours.

 Does the pattern complement your body?

 As we talked about above, stripes and other vertical patterns are going to give the appearance of a taller man.
 If you are very tall, you might want to avoid these choices.
 However, if you are looking for a couple of extra inches then you might go this route.
 As well, if you are lacking in the height department, you will want to avoid checks as the lines will give the appearance of a shorter person.
-For larger men, you can achieve a slimming effect by sticking to solid, darker colors.
+For larger men, you can achieve a slimming effect by sticking to solid, darker colours.

-Aside from patterns, fit is the other big issue with a suit.
+Aside from patterns, the fit is the other big issue with a suit.
 Always ensure a proper fit when buying a suit.
 Even if you decide not to get it tailored or go with a bespoke suit, work with someone at the store that knows what they are doing in fitting a suit.
 Stick to these rules and you will make smart choices on your purchases, and look quite dapper in your new suit!